Li Ju (Jin dynasty): Conflicts with bandits and Shi Le

 The famine began to worsen, and a large group of bandits from Chang'an swarmed to Li Ju's territory.
 Li and his generals fought them and managed to turn them away.
 These bandits had thousands of women under their captivity, so Li freed them all.
 His generals told him that they should keep the women for themselves, seeing that they were not a part of Li's care.
 However, Li told them, "They are all wives of those who serve the state, what right do we have to hold them?"
 Li then returned the women to their respective homes.

-In 314, the wuzhu and Administrator of Henan, Guo Mo, came under attack from Liu Yao.
+In 314, the manor lord and Administrator of Henan, Guo Mo, came under attack from Liu Yao.
 His city was running low of food, so he sent an envoy to Li Ju asking if he could retreat to Xinzheng.
 Li Ju allowed him and sent his nephew, Guo Song to rescue him.
 However, Guo Song could not engage with Liu Yao's army as he had very few troops.
 Coincidentally, Zhang Zhao (張肇), the Army Advisor to the Jin Inspector of Bingzhou Liu Kun, was returning from Chang'an after failing to relief it.
 Li Ju contacted him to send his nephew help, so Zhang Zhao led his Xianbei cavalry to attack Liu Yao.
 Liu Yao retreated without a fight, and Guo Mo was safely escorted to Xinzheng.